pulumi/pulumi-hugo/themes/default/content/blog/devops-ai-developer-future--pulumi-user-group-tech-talks/index.md

 ## How AI is Currently Used in DevOps

+{{< figure alt="Luke Hoban at the San Francisco Pulumi Group meetup discussing the usage of AI, during the AI Talks for DevOps" src="./luke-nana-adora-discussing-devop-ai.png" caption="Luke Hoban at the San Francisco Pulumi Group meetup discussing the usage of AI, during the AI Talks for DevOps" width=100% >}}

 DevOps significantly impacts all stages of the development and operations lifecycle.
 It has helped break silos and optimize to increase developer velocity and productivity, creating a positive impact on the ops side.

 AI assists DevOps teams to refine their operations by detecting inefficiencies and triggering warnings as soon as issues appear.
 This technology also enables real-time observation of systems and applications, permitting prompt actions from operations personnel and minimizing downtime.

 AI-driven automation can also help the software development process with code generation.
 The Operations teams from both departments quickly pinpoint any issues in their workflows while speeding up decision-making processes.

+In the long term, the AI may use cloud credentials to create and autonomously automate deployment and management and perform DevOps tasks on behalf of the DevOps or platform engineering team.
+In the near term, it is used to assist humans, from DevOps professionals to developers.

+> ***“In the near term, AI usage in DevOps is about how do you keep the human in the loop, how do you use it as a learning tool, as a code generation tool, and for auditing to provide actionable notifications, all of which are still very human-dependent.
+There is so much more it can be used for.
+Currently, it's a tool serving humans.
+But it is fascinating to imagine it in the future when it can be trusted to be an autonomous agent.”*** - *Luke Hoban, CTO of Pulumi and co-creator of TypeScript*

 So, how does this technology bring about these advancements?
 Two main ways are by streamlining development tasks and improving monitoring and security protocols.